HannaTarasevich/HannaTarasevich/README.md

 - 🌱 I’m currently learning TypeScript
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: [@hannatarasevich](https://www.linkedin.com/in/hannatarasevich/)
-- ⚡ Fun fact: I have a bachelor's degree in law and have started my career as a сriminal сourt сlerk.
+- ⚡ Fun fact: I have a bachelor's degree in law and have started my career as a сriminal сourt сlerk

 **My Skills include:**